CT-Hackerspace/cth-website/src/content/blog/action-thursday-may-2024.md

 author: cthackerspace
 ---

-Keeping a Makerspace Spick and Span
+## Keeping a Makerspace Spick and Span!

 This past weekend, the members of CT Hackerspace rolled up their sleeves and gave the space a much-needed deep cleaning.
 As a community workshop bustling with creativity and projects, it's easy for things to get a bit cluttered and messy.
 But we were determined to restore order and cleanliness to our beloved makerspace.